About Mary Eaton

 Mary is a firm believer in giving back to the community through pro bono service and has dedicated thousands of hours to managing and supervising various pro bono matters, both large and small.
-In recognition for that work, Mary has received a number of awards, including the Thurgood Marshall Award (Federal Bar Council), Outstanding Pro Bono Volunteer (New York State Bar Association), Lawyer Who Leads By Example (New York Law Journal), and Attorneys And Advocates Award (Sylvia Rivera Law Project), and is a seven-time recipient of the Pro Bono Publico Award (Legal Aid Society).
+In recognition for that work, Mary has received a number of awards, including the Thurgood Marshall Award (Federal Bar Council), Outstanding Pro Bono Volunteer (New York State Bar Association), Lawyer Who Leads By Example (New York Law Journal), and Attorneys And Advocates Award (Sylvia Rivera Law Project), and is an eight-time recipient of the Pro Bono Publico Award (Legal Aid Society).

-Prior to joining Freshfields, Mary's representations included defending:
+Mary's recent representations included defending:

 Mary received her LL.B. from Queen’s University, following which she clerked for Justice Bertha Wilson of the Supreme Court of Canada.
 Mary received her J.S.D. in 2000 and LL.M. in 1993, both from Columbia Law School.